AkariiinMKII/Scoop/App-Manifests.md

 ### Required Properties

 - <a name="version"/>`version`: The version of the app that this manifest installs.
 - <a name="description"/>`description`: A one line string containing a short description of the program.
 Don’t include the name of the program, if it’s the same as the app’s filename.
-Not technically required, but all new or updated manifest should include a description.
+Not technically required, but all new or updated manifests should include a description.
 - <a name="homepage"/>`homepage`: The home page for the program.
 - <a name="license"/>`license`: A string or hash of the software license for the program.
 For well-known licenses, please use the identifier found at <https://spdx.org/licenses> For other licenses, use the URL of the license, if available.
 Otherwise, use “Freeware”, “Proprietary”, “Public Domain”, “Shareware”, or “Unknown”, as appropriate.
 If different files have different licenses, separate licenses with a comma (,).
 If the entire application is [dual licensed](https://en.wikipedia.org/wiki/Multi-licensing), separate licenses with a pipe symbol (|).
   - `identifier`: The SPDX identifier, or “Freeware” (free to use forever), “Proprietary” (must pay to use), “Public Domain”, “Shareware” (free to try, must pay eventually), or “Unknown” (unable to determine the license), as appropriate.